My Wheeler mountain winter bike (1)

 The whole idea behind the bike was using older parts.
 Concerning the drivetrain, I had everything except for the front derailleur in different boxes.
 Some might wonder about the Shimano-SRAM mix; everything in 9-speed can generally be mixed and matched.

-I took my old but reliable SRAM X7, 3x9, out of the box.
-They have been with me since 2007.
-I bought them after I returned from a bike trip from Los Angeles to San Francisco the year before.
-I bought them as an alternative to Shimano shifters on purpose, and they have been reliable and performed well with the SRAM X7 rear derailleur.
-Some color of the alloy shifter clamp peeled off; it looks nicely worn.
+I pulled out my trusty old SRAM X7, 3x9, from the box.
+They've been with me since 2007.
+I purchased them after coming back from a bike trip from Los Angeles to San Francisco the previous year.
+I specifically chose them as an alternative to Shimano shifters, and they've been dependable and worked well with the SRAM X7 rear derailleur.
+The color on the alloy shifter clamp has peeled off a bit, giving it a nicely worn look.

 They have been a part of my shifters since 1999.
 I don't have the exact part number, but I surely remember that I bought the long cage version with up to 34T.
 They work well with the X& shifters.
 I found an interesting video on how to rebuild a SRAM X7 (rear) derailleur: